aruizdealarcon/ipetikzmod/README.md

 With this plugin, you can simply open your project in the IPE editor and continue editing it.

-**Visualizing curves that are not arcs of a circle in TikZ can be challenging.**
+**Designing curves that are not arcs of a circle in TikZ can be challenging.**

-However, in the IPE editor, you can manage control nodes and draw the curves as you need.
+However, within the IPE editor, you can manage control nodes and draw the curves as you need.

 **The code can be easily imported into LaTeX directly from the clipboard.**